Afghanistan and the Region

-LISD’s project on Afghanistan and the Region is a multi-year, multi-phase initiative that began shortly before September 11, 2001 and focuses on state, security, and capacity building in Afghanistan from domestic, regional, and geopolitical perspectives.
-The project is funded in part by a grant from the Carnegie Corporation of New York.
+The project on Afghanistan and the Region is a multiyear, multiphase initiative that focuses on state, security, and capacity building in Afghanistan from domestic, regional, and geopolitical perspectives.
+It is funded in part by a grant from the Carnegie Corporation of New York.

-Building upon its previous Carnegie Corporation–supported work on Afghanistan and the region, LISD’s current project work on Afghanistan and the region focuses on analysis and policy-related research on economic development and civilian capacity building in Afghanistan, and constructive regional relationships between Afghanistan and its regional neighbors—especially Iran and the Central Asian states—as pillars of security as Afghanistan and the wider macro region adapt to the ongoing exit of international forces and related support structures.
-Project work focused specifically on issues related to political economy, particularly at the local and provincial levels, infrastructure development and natural resources exploration and utilization, and broader strategic factors impacting domestic and regional security.
-These focus areas will be considered from domestic, regional, and larger geopolitical perspectives, and research will be demand-driven based on input from regional actors participating in the project, findings from research trips to the region, and on-the-ground developments in Afghanistan, Iran, and the MENA region.
+Building on its previous Carnegie Corporation–supported work on Afghanistan and the region, LISD’s current project work on Afghanistan and the region focuses on analysis and policy-related research on economic development and civilian capacity building in Afghanistan, and on constructive regional relationships between Afghanistan and its regional neighbors—especially Iran and the Central Asian states—as pillars of security as Afghanistan and the wider macro-region adapt to the ongoing exit of international forces and related support structures.
+Project work focuses specifically on issues related to political economy, particularly at the local and provincial levels, infrastructure development, and natural resources exploration and use, and broader strategic factors affecting domestic and regional security.
+These focus areas will be considered from domestic, regional, and larger geopolitical perspectives, and research will be demand driven based on input from regional actors participating in the project, findings from research trips to the region, and on-the-ground developments in Afghanistan, Iran, and the MENA region.

 Phase I of LISD’s Afghanistan project work built on spring 2001 research on self-governance and security in South Asia and an off-the-record meeting with Afghan leaders on the future of their country, held at Princeton University two months after 9/11.
 This phase of the Afghanistan project focused on state building and security as the international community worked to implement the provisions of the December 2001 Bonn Agreement.